1liale/BitboardChess/README.md

 3. On startup of the container, run `cd src` to navigate to the mounted project directory

 ### Useful scripts
-1. `./clean` to clean previous Makefile created objects (Call when switching between DEBUG, TEST or NORMAL play modes)
+1. `./clean` to clean previous Makefile created objects
-2. `./play [MODE]` // modes: DEBUG, TEST or NORMAL (default no param)
+2. `./play [MODE]` // modes: DEBUG, TEST or NORMAL
 * Note: DEBUG includes additional debug messages and TEST runs a local test suite to evaluate move generation

 ### Game Commands